 Excessive secretion of stomach acid can lead to the formation of peptic ulcers.
 Potential complications of peptic ulcers include excessive bleeding due to erosion through a blood vessel.
 There are two main drugs used to prevent excessive acid formation.
 H2 antagonists such as ranitidine bind to the H2 receptors preventing the binding of histamine and thus reduce acid secretion.

-It is important to note that the other two pathways for stomach acid secretion still operate thus acid secretion is only reduced not completely inhibited.
-Proton pump inhibitors (PPIs) such as omeprazole bind to the H+– K+ ATPase hence preventing the transportation of hydrogen ions into the stomach lumen.
+It is important to note that the other two pathways for stomach acid secretion still operate, thus acid secretion is only reduced and not completely inhibited.
+Proton pump inhibitors (PPIs) such as omeprazole bind to the H+– K+ ATPase (proton pump), hence preventing the transportation of hydrogen ions into the stomach lumen.
 PPIs completely prevent stomach acid formation due to hydrogen ions not being able to react with chloride ions in the stomach.

 Clinical Relevance – Achlorhydria